 The Pella Public Library will make every attempt to borrow requested materials for our patrons.
 Please understand that not all requests can be filled.

 All registered Pella Public Library patrons are allowed to request items from interlibrary loan.
 Your account must be in good standing prior to making an ILL request.
 If you are not a registered Pella Public Library patron, you must register for a library card before your ILL request can be processed.

-When making an ILL request, please provide as much information about the desired item(s) as possible.
-Information such as exact spellings of the author's name, the complete title of the item, whether it is a book or video or audio, whether it is a children's item or adult item, the year of publication, etc. all help with locating the correct item.
+When making a request, please provide as much information about the desired item(s) as possible.
+Information such as exact spellings of the author’s name, the complete title of the item, whether it is a book or video or audio, whether it is a children’s item or adult item, the year of publication, etc. all help with locating the correct item.